-For the fiscal year ended March 26, 2017, there was three meetings of the Nominating Committee.
+For the fiscal year ended March 25, 2018, there was one meeting of the Nominating Committee.
 Each of the members of the Nominating Committee attended the meeting.
 Our Nominating Committee is responsible for:

-- · reviewing suggestions of candidates for director made by directors, stockholders and management; - making recommendations to the Board regarding the composition of the Board; - nominating individual candidates for election to the Board; and - considering nominee recommendations made by stockholders provided that the names of such nominees, accompanied by relevant biographical information, are submitted in accordance with the procedures set forth above under "How and when may I submit a stockholder proposal, including a stockholder nomination for director, for the 2018 Annual Meeting?"
+- reviewing suggestions of candidates for director made by directors, stockholders and management; - making recommendations to the Board regarding the composition of the Board; - nominating individual candidates for election to the Board; and - considering nominee recommendations made by stockholders provided that the names of such nominees, accompanied by relevant biographical information, are submitted in accordance with the procedures set forth above under "How and when may I submit a stockholder proposal, including a stockholder nomination for director, for the 2019 Annual Meeting?"